By Nimesh PatelEngineering Leader & Career Coach

 About Me

-Nimesh Patel is an engineering leader and career coach with more than 20 years of experience building cloud-native systems and leading engineering teams.
-He has conducted over 650 interviews across engineering, management, and executive roles and provides interview coaching and career mentorship through ScaleYourCareer.
-Connect with him on LinkedIn.
+Nimesh Patel is an engineering leader and career coach with over 20 years of experience building cloud-native enterprise and consumer software systems in Big Tech (including Google) and high-growth AI startups.
+He has led globally distributed engineering organizations of 60+ engineers and leaders, conducted 650+ interviews across engineering, management, and executive roles, made 50+ hires, and coached and promoted 30+ engineers and leaders.
+He provides interview and career coaching through ScaleYourCareer.
+Follow him on LinkedIn.

-*Ready to accelerate your interview preparation?
-Check out our coaching programs and services to find the right fit for your goals.*
+Ready to accelerate your interview preparation or grow into your next role?
+Explore the coaching programs to find the right fit.